curveball/next-a12n/README.md

 `pnpm start:client` Next will open at `http://localhost:3000/`

 `pnpm lint` to lint all projects

 From within project folders, running pnpm <command> from the respective `package.json` scripts will run the projects.

+From within project folders, running pnpm <command> from the respective `package.json` scripts will run the projects.